 It’s been fours years since I started this blog, and every year I happen to write a report.
 If you are curious about my progress, check out the previous reports:

-Compared to last year, the traffic doubled and now I get around 150K page views and over 75K visitor on a monthly basis.
+Compared to last year, the traffic doubled and now I get around 150K page views and over 75K visitors on a monthly basis.

 Overall, in these four years, I got over 2.5 million page views and 1.4 million visitors.
 Looks like high-performance data access is still a thing after all.